About The Company of Biologists

 Prof Sarah Bray

-Genetics, Molecular Biology & Development Biology, University of Cambridge.
-UK.
+Genetics, Molecular Biology & Development Biology, University of Cambridge, UK

 Prof Clare Isacke

-Cancer cell biologist and Academic Dean at the Institute of Cancer Research.
-UK.
+Cancer cell biologist and Academic Dean at the Institute of Cancer Research, UK

-Prof Jane Langdale, FRS
+Prof Jane Langdale, CBE, FAA, FRS

 Prof Sally Lowell

-Developmental and Stem Cell Biologist at the Centre for Regenerative Medicine, University of Edinburgh.
-UK.
+Developmental and stem cell biologist at the Centre for Regenerative Medicine, University of Edinburgh, UK

-Prof Laura Machesky, FRSE
+Prof Laura Machesky, FRSE, FMedSci

 Dr Sean Munro, FRS

-Prof Peter W J Rigby, FRS, FMedSci
+Prof Peter W J Rigby, FMedSci, FRS

 Prof Stephen Royle

-Cell biologist at the Centre for Mechanochemical Cell Biology, University of Warwick.
-UK.
+Cell biologist at the Centre for Mechanochemical Cell Biology, University of Warwick, UK

-Prof Daniel St Johnston, FRS
+Prof Daniel St Johnston, PhD, FMedSci, FRS

-Cardiac physiologist at the Division of Cardiovascular Sciences, University of Manchester.
-UK.
+Cardiac physiologist at the Division of Cardiovascular Sciences, University of Manchester, UK

-Researcher into the anatomy and mechanics of animal locomotion and veterinary surgeon.
-Head of the Structure & Motion Laboratory at the Royal Veterinary College.
-UK.
+Researcher into the anatomy and mechanics of animal locomotion and veterinary surgeon; Head of the Structure & Motion Laboratory at the Royal Veterinary College, UK

 A history of inspiration